tianocore-docs/edk2-DscSpecification/2_dsc_overview/25_[skuids]_section_processing.md

 The contents of this section are used to define valid `SKUID_IDENTIFIER` names.
 Since a platform may support different SKUs, and different SKUs may implement different methods for handing platform configuration data (PCD) the user can define, in this section, tag names to use.
+One SKU may override some settings in another SKU setting, and inherit other setting from it.
+If not specified, SKU will inherit DEFAULT SKU setting.
 Use `0` for the `DEFAULT` SKU identifier.
 Each entry below the section header is of the form:

-`Number | word`
+`Number | word [|word]`

 The following is an example of a `[SkuIds]` section:

 ```
 [SkuIds]
+  0|DEFAULT
   1|Sku_Two
   22|Sku1
-  5|SkuSeven
+  5|SkuSeven | Sku1  #SkuSeven inherits Sku1 setting.
 ```